 How high is high enough when venturing off-road?
-This is a very valid question, however, in order to answer that question, you need to determine what type of off-roading you plan on doing since it’s purely a case of horses for courses.
-Sand dunes vs rock crawling vs graded mountain tracks will require vastly different configurations and the minimum ground clearance will differ substantially.
+This is a very valid question, however, to answer that question, you need to determine what type of off-roading you plan on doing since it’s purely a case of horses for courses.
+Dunes vs rock crawling vs graded mountain tracks will require vastly different configurations and the minimum ground clearance will differ substantially.

 Minimum Clearance Explained

-If you are not planning on doing heavy off-road trails and all you want to do is explore on gravel roads, forest service roads, and mild jeep tracks?
-If you are not intending on doing any serious rock crawling, 4×4 trails or deep ruts, this is usually referred to as soft-roading.
+If you are not intending on doing any serious rock crawling, 4×4 trails, or deep ruts, this is usually referred to as soft-roading.
 Well in this instance you can get away with a lot less clearance.
-However, there are other factors that will influence how deep into the mountain you can venture.
+However, other factors will influence how deep into the mountain you can venture.
 Read How much lift is required to fit 33-inch tires.

-The approach angle refers to the steepest or maximum angle between the lowest part of your front bumper and the obstacle.
-A low approach angle will result in scraping and possible damage to the front bumper and undercarriage if you attempt an obstacle with a vehicle with a bad or low approach angle.
-A vehicle’s approach angle represents the steepest hill or obstacle it can climb without scraping or slamming its front bumper against the rock or slope.
+The approach angle signifies the maximum angle between the lowest part of the front bumper and an obstacle.
+A vehicle with a low approach angle risks scraping or damaging the front bumper and undercarriage when tackling obstacles.
+It dictates the steepest slope or obstacle a vehicle can climb without bumping or scraping its front bumper.